 Children with SEN may be identified as requiring access arrangements in public examination.
-The Headteacher and SENCO are responsible for making these arrangements.
+The Headteacher is responsible for making these arrangements.

 16. Transition

 St Mary Redcliffe Primary School recognises that transitions can be difficult for a child with SEND and we take steps to ensure that any transition is a smooth as possible.